-There is a wide range of yachts, charter types and destinations to choose from (our charter consultants will be happy to guide you through them), so there is no doubt that even first-time sailors will have an unforgettable experience on board.
+There is a wide range of yachts, charter types and destinations to choose from, so there is no doubt that even first-time sailors will have an unforgettable experience on board.

 Before diving in the deep and entering the world of chartering, feel free to read our First Time Sailing Guide below.

 We answer all the burning questions we are sure you have, along with Yacht4Less tips to help you impress your friends with your confidence on board (they won’t be able to tell that it’s your first time – we promise!)

 - First time yacht charter: A typical day on board

 - What to pack?

 - What if I get seasick?